cimo/Ms_ai/README.md

 1. When the container startup are present 3 message that indicate your GPU status:

+NVIDIA GeForce RTX 3060 - (Host GPU available)
-Host without nvidia GPU. - (No Nvidia driver/GPU available) Host without vulkan support. - (No library vulkan available for your GPU) OpenGL renderer string: llvmpipe (LLVM 15.0.7, 256 bits) - (OpenGL emulate on CPU)
+Host without vulkan support. - (No library vulkan available for your GPU) OpenGL renderer string: llvmpipe (LLVM 15.0.7, 256 bits) - (OpenGL emulate on CPU)